-- Body: The D4 follows the long established Nikon pro DSLR style, but with lots of small tweaks.
+- Body: The D800 follows the D700 style, but with features lots of small tweaks. <tk>

 - On the front we've got the D7000-style autofocus control (which I think is a plus, as you can now change all critical AF settings without taking your eye from the viewfinder), but not much more.
 The curves are different and the prism profile slightly different.
 The vertical grip also gets an additional function button.

 - On the back, we've got lots of changes, with the usual "button moves."
 The zoom-with-dial method is gone, replaced by the lower models' separate zoom in, zoom out buttons.
 The Live View button gets surrounded by a new video/still lever.
 The Direction pad lock becomes a separate lever.
 The AF-On button on the vertical grip moves so that the hand position stays the same on both horizontal and vertical use (finally).
 The AE-L/AF-L button goes away.
 The main change is the addition of a small thumbstick above the Direction pad to change the AF point more quickly.
 The LCD is now 3.2", not 3", has automatic brightness capability, and has a bigger Color Space (though not quite the "near sRGB" Nikon stated, as it extends blues and doesn't hit all the greens).

 - Up top the Lock button becomes the metering button and the metering control on the side of the prism goes away.
 We also get the ubiquitous red record movie button.